masonschick/masonschick.github.io/index.md

 ## Career Objectives

 I am interning in a markets program this Summer at J.P.
 Morgan.
-I will be specializing in credit research, and I look to earn a full time offer this Summer.
+I will be specializing in credit research, and I look forward to learning in their specialized program.

 ---

 ## Hobbies

-I am like hockey and am a fan of the New Jersey Devils.
-I no longer play hockey, but I like to run and recently did my first half marathon in Brooklyn.
+I like hockey, and I am a fan of the New Jersey Devils.
+These days I no longer play hockey, so I've started to run, and I recently did my first half marathon in Brooklyn!
 I am also interested in music.
-I play the Guitar and Piano.
-I also like to cook, and I specialize in breakfast burritos.
+Specifically, I am learning the Guitar and Piano.
+I enjoy cooking as well, and I specialize in breakfast burritos!

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>